sandiegopython/test-driven-django-development/tutorials/04-forms.rst

     FAILED (errors=2)

 We got a HTTP 403 error because we forgot to add the cross-site request forgery token to our form.
 Every HTTP POST request made to our Django site needs to include a CSRF token.
-Let's add that to our template:
+Let's add that to our template ``templates/blog/create_comment.html``:

 .. code-block:: html